Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: Machine Translation Systems Used

 \section{Machine Translation Systems Used}

-We used the following widely used machine translation systems in this work: \\ \textbf{1) Madlad400}~\citep{kudugunta2023madlad400}: A Google multilingual machine translation model, based on the T5 architecture~\citep{t5_paper} that was trained on 250 billion tokens covering over 450 languages. \\ \textbf{2) SeamlessM4T}~\citep{seamless2023}: Meta AI's massively multilingual and multimodal machine translation model, supporting an impressive range of translation capabilities with 96 languages for text input/output. \\ \textbf{3) M2M100}~\citep{fan2020englishcentric}: A Meta-powered multilingual encoder-decoder model, primarily designed for translation tasks, supporting direct translation between 100 languages without requiring English as an intermediate language. \\ \textbf{4) Opus-MT}~\citep{tiedemann-thottingal-2020-opus}: Provides open translation services built on the Marian neural machine translation framework~\citep{marian_translation}, trained on Opus data, and later converted to PyTorch models for the Hugging Face ecosystem. \\ \textbf{5) LLaMAX3 Alpaca}~\citep{lu-etal-2024-llamax}: An LLM-based machine translation model, LLaMAX combines powerful multilingual translation capabilities with instruction-following abilities.
-This model extends Meta's LLaMA 3 architecture~\citep{llama3} to support translation between over 100 languages without sacrificing its ability to follow complex instructions.\\ \textbf{6) Phi-4-multimodal}~\citep{microsoft2025phi4minitechnicalreportcompact}: Built upon the pretrained Phi-4-mini model, Phi-4-multi can processes text, image, and audio inputs to generate text outputs.
-While primarily known for its multimodal capabilities, it can handle translation tasks as part of its broader language understanding abilities, making it another LLM-based MT system for our task.\\ \textbf{7) GemmaX2}~\citep{cui2025multilingualmachinetranslationopen}: A very recent multilingual LLM-based translation model, that achieved state-of-the-art performance across 28 languages.
-Based on Google's Gemma2 architecture~\citep{gemma2}, it consistently outperforms other LLM-based MT models like TowerInstruct and XALMA, achieving competitive results with Google Translate and GPT-4-turbo. \\ \textbf{8) Google Translate API}\footnote{\url{https://cloud.google.com/translate?hl=en}}: A widely used multilingual neural machine translation service developed by Google, offering translations for 249 languages and language varieties as of March 2025. \\
+We used the following widely used machine translation systems in this work: \\ \textbf{1) Madlad400}~\citep{kudugunta2023madlad400}: A Google multilingual machine translation model, based on the T5 architecture~\citep{t5_paper} that was trained on 250 billion tokens covering over 450 languages.
+The model we used here is madlad400-10b-mt.\\ \textbf{2) SeamlessM4T}~\citep{seamless2023}: Meta AI's massively multilingual and multimodal machine translation model, supporting an impressive range of translation capabilities with 96 languages for text input/output.
+The model we used here is seamless-m4t-v2-large, model size 2.3B.\\ \textbf{3) M2M100}~\citep{fan2020englishcentric}: A Meta-powered multilingual encoder-decoder model, primarily designed for translation tasks, supporting direct translation between 100 languages without requiring English as an intermediate language.
+The model we used here is m2m100-1.2B.\\ \textbf{4) Opus-MT}~\citep{tiedemann-thottingal-2020-opus}: Provides open translation services built on the Marian neural machine translation framework~\citep{marian_translation}, trained on Opus data, and later converted to PyTorch models for the Hugging Face ecosystem.
+The models we used here are from Helsinki-NLP---opus-mt-en-xx, "xx" is the target language code, mdoel size are all less than 1B.\\ \textbf{5) LLaMAX3 Alpaca}~\citep{lu-etal-2024-llamax}: An LLM-based machine translation model, LLaMAX combines powerful multilingual translation capabilities with instruction-following abilities.
+This model extends Meta's LLaMA 3 architecture~\citep{llama3} to support translation between over 100 languages without sacrificing its ability to follow complex instructions.
+The model we used here is LLaMAX3-8B-Alpaca.\\ \textbf{6) Phi-4-multimodal}~\citep{microsoft2025phi4minitechnicalreportcompact}: Built upon the pretrained Phi-4-mini model, Phi-4-multi can processes text, image, and audio inputs to generate text outputs.
+While primarily known for its multimodal capabilities, it can handle translation tasks as part of its broader language understanding abilities, making it another LLM-based MT system for our task.
+The model we used here is Phi-4-multimodal-instruct, model size 5.6B.\\ \textbf{7) GemmaX2}~\citep{cui2025multilingualmachinetranslationopen}: A very recent multilingual LLM-based translation model, that achieved state-of-the-art performance across 28 languages.
+Based on Google's Gemma2 architecture~\citep{gemma2}, it consistently outperforms other LLM-based MT models like TowerInstruct and XALMA, achieving competitive results with Google Translate and GPT-4-turbo.
+The model we used here is GemmaX2-28-9B-v0.1.\\ \textbf{8) Google Translate API}\footnote{\url{https://cloud.google.com/translate?hl=en}}: A widely used multilingual neural machine translation service developed by Google, offering translations for 249 languages and language varieties as of March 2025. \\